 I'm a long-time admirer of Paddy's marketing department, yet I can't help but raise an eyebrow as high as The Rock's when their latest TV advert comes on.
 Claims of substantial investment to make their app "top of the league" are hugely misguided.
 What the company have actually done is plunged money into their app to make it faster.

 Our research revealed gambling apps to be hotbeds for fragmented user experiences.
 That betsharp was born as a response to this only further validates the finding.
 Perhaps the most startling discovery in writing this blog is that the sector's most prominent names just don't know their customers.

 The good folks of Paddy Power Betfair would do well to read around why starting with the solution is foolish.
 Customers undoubtedly want a better app - but was speed ever really the problem they wanted to be solved?
 I'd love to be proven wrong, but having loaded their app up myself and tried navigating through a few markets, I can't help but feel the decision reeks of internal assumption, not detailed user research.

 It seems then that there is still quite substantial room for improvement in mobile offerings from those in the sector.
 Unless big players begin to put their customers first and dedicate resources to getting to know them, they're gambling with their own future.

-We'd like to thank Max Andrew for kindly dedicating his time to provide us with his thoughts.
-Betster will be available soon on iOS.
-For updates on the platform, follow Betster on Twitter and like their Facebook page.
+We'd like to thank Max Andrew for kindly dedicating his time to provide us with his thoughts. betsharp is available on iOS.
+For updates on the platform, follow them on Twitter and like their Facebook page.